Duane Carrell

-Duane Blore Carrell (born October 3, 1949) is a former American football punter in the National Football League for the Dallas Cowboys, Los Angeles Rams, New York Jets, and St. Louis Cardinals.
-He played college football at Florida State University.
+Duane Blore Carrell (born October 3, 1949) is an American former professional football player who was a punter in the National Football League (NFL) for the Dallas Cowboys, Los Angeles Rams, New York Jets, and St. Louis Cardinals.
+He played college football for the Florida State Seminoles.

 Early years

 Carrell attended Woodrow Wilson High School.
 He accepted a football scholarship from Florida State University, where he was a punter and placekicker.

 As a sophomore, he became a starter at punter, registering 32 punts for 1,169 yards (36.5 yard average) and a long of 50 yards.
 As a junior, he was ranked 17th in the country with a punting average of 40.6 yards, while making 63 punts for 2,556 yards with a long of 68 yards.

 As a senior, he posted 53 punts for 1,921 yards (36.2-yard average) and a long of 54 yards.

 Professional career

 Washington Redskins

 On June 8, 1972, was signed as an undrafted free agent by the Washington Redskins after an open tryout.
 He was waived before the start of the season in July.
 After his release, he played semi-professional football with the Hagerstown Bears of the Seaboard Football League.